tylerb1/wikijumps/README.md

 ### General
 - Add ability to save browsing history long-term
 - Improve the “randomness” of articles (currently uses [Vital Articles](https://en.wikipedia.org/wiki/Wikipedia:Vital_articles) as starting point so that many connections will be guaranteed; this can be changed)
-- Add game mode, e.g. players have to fill in missing node labels or find path from article A to article B
+- Add additional game modes, e.g. players have to find path from article A to article B
 - Add real-time functionality, e.g. user chat, collaboration
 - Accessibility & internationalization
 - Expose an API/npm library